fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

     - *Hey \_\_\_\_\_, I saw the open engineering position at \_\_\_\_\_, and I think I'd be a great fit but I have a few questions.
 Who should I talk to about that?
 I used to be a teacher and I love mentoring others, especially aspiring second-career developers.
 So \_\_\_\_\_'s mission really resonates with me.
 Let me know if you want me to send you my resume.
 Thanks!*
     - *Hi \_\_\_\_\_, I saw \_\_\_\_\_'s open backend engineer role, and I have a few questions about it.
 Would you be open to talking about it, or could you point me to someone who might be?
 I love your LinkedIn bio, by the way. "\_\_\_[a bit from their bio]\_\_\_" and "\_\_\_[another bit]\_\_\_".
 I heartily agree!
 If other engineers at \_\_\_\_\_ also take that approach, then I would definitely fit in there.*
 3. You might be asked to apply, in which case you should go ahead and do so.
-  - If you happen to have a 1st-degree connection at the company, be sure to ask them for a reference *before* you apply, in case you need a special application link from them.
+  - If you happen to have a 1st-degree connection at the company, be sure to ask them for a referral *before* you apply, in case you need a special application link from them.
   - What about cover letters?
 Many applications have an optional space for them.
 I've heard mixed advice, but I myself write a cover letter only if I have something really memorable to say.
   - So now you've submitted the application.
 You might be thinking, *"What did I do all that extra work for, if in the end I'm applying for the job just the same?"* The difference is that **now you're not just another random applicant among hundreds**, and the personal connection you've established (small as it may be) will help set you apart.
 4. Here's another way to use 2nd-degree connections.
 At some point early in the interview process, ask your friends who know those 2nd-degree connections to ask them to mention your name to the hiring manager.
 The more your name comes up, the better.